Sydney Coordinated Adaptive Traffic System

 SCATS manages the dynamic (on-line, real-time) timing of signal phases at traffic signals, meaning that it tries to find the most efficient phasing (i.e. cycle times, phase splits and offsets) for a traffic situation (for individual intersections as well as for the whole network).
 SCATS is based on the automatic plan selection from a library in response to the data derived from loop detectors or other road traffic sensors.

 SCATS typically uses detectors at each traffic signal to detect vehicle presence in each lane and push-buttons for pedestrians waiting to cross.
-The vehicle detectors are generally inductive loops installed within the road pavement, however microwave (radar) detectors can be used as a temporary measure when loop detectors fail.
+The vehicle detectors are generally inductive loops installed within the road pavement, but microwave (radar) detectors can be used as a temporary measure when loop detectors fail.
 Similar loop detectors can detect metal bicycles or metal parts on bicycles.
 Push button detectors are usually provided for pedestrians.
 Various other types of sensors can be used for vehicle presence detection, provided that a similar and consistent output is achieved.
 Information collected from the vehicle sensors allows SCATS to calculate and adapt the timing of traffic signals in the network.

-SCATS is installed at more than 63,000 intersections in over 216 cities in 32 countries.
+SCATS is installed at more than 63,000 intersections in over 216 cities in 33 countries.
 In Australia, where the system was first developed, the majority of signalised intersections are SCATS operated (around 11,000).

-The SCATS system is owned by the Australian state of New South Wales, whose state capital is Sydney.
+The SCATS system is owned by the Australian state of New South Wales, the state capital of which is Sydney.
 Transport for NSW (TfNSW) is the transport and road agency in New South Wales.
-In December 2019 TfNSW began to look into commercialising the SCATS system, however these plans were abandoned in 2021.
+In December 2019, TfNSW began to look into commercialising the SCATS system, however these plans were abandoned in 2021.

+The Transport for NSW Transport Future Sustainability program forecasts SCATS to triple its revenue in 2025-2026.

 Features

 Default operation

-The architecture of SCATS is at two basic levels, LOCAL and MASTER.
-The LOCAL is the control cabinet at the roadside, which provides the normal signal control as well as processing of traffic information deduced from the vehicle detectors.
-The MASTER is a remote computer which provides area based traffic control, i.e. area traffic control (ATC) or urban traffic control (UTC).
+The architecture of SCATS is at two basic levels, Tactical control (local) and Strategic control (regional, known as MASTER).
+The on-site local controller (cabinet at the roadside) processes of traffic information deduced from the vehicle detectors and allocates green time, extending, terminating early, or skipping demand-dependent phases.

+Strategic control (regional) is a regional computer which target cycle length, splits, and offsets for subsystems based on detector data.
+It provides area based traffic control, i.e. area traffic control (ATC) or urban traffic control (UTC).
 Detailed traffic signal and hardware diagnostics are passed from the LOCAL to the MASTER, with the ability to notify staff when a traffic signal has a fault.

+Typical operating modes for SCATS intersections include SCATS Isolated, Flexilink, Masterlink and Non-SCATS sites.

 SCATS is able to operate over PAPL, ADSL, PSTN and 3G IP network connections to each intersection.
-SCATS can also operate on a network of private cables not requiring third party telecommunications support and large parts of inner Sydney previoulsy operated this way.
+SCATS can also operate on a network of private cables not requiring third party telecommunications support and large parts of inner Sydney previously operated this way.

+SCATS increases cycle times to accommodate as much vehicle traffic as possible.
+The relationship between the Degree of Saturation and Cycle Time is based on two cycle time calibration factors provided by operators.